ikomamik/regextest/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Bugs
+## Major Bugs/Restrictions
 1. Insufficient support of unicode classes
 2. Too slow to process regex contains "Han" class
 3. Limited support of possesive repeat
 4. Limited support of grapheme cluster (\R or \X)

-See issues tracker ( https://bitbucket.org/ikomamik/regtest/issues?status=new&status=open ) for more detail.
+See [issues tracker](https://bitbucket.org/ikomamik/regtest/issues?status=new&status=open) for more detail.